GlobeletJS/GlobeletJS/README.md

 - `type`: The type of marker.
 If `type === "spot"`, the marker element will default to a circular SVG; otherwise it defaults to a standard placemarker SVG
-- `lonLat`: A 2-element Array containing longitude and latitude of the desired marker position, in radians
+- `position`: An Array containing longitude and latitude of the desired marker position, in degrees, and (optionally) the altitude in kilometers

 The returned `marker` object has the following properties:
 - `element`: Back-link to the HTML element used to represent the marker position
-- `lonLat`: A Float64Array containing the longitude and latitude of the marker position, in radians
+- `position`: A Float64Array containing the longitude and latitude of the marker position, in degrees, and its altitude in kilometers
 - `screenPos`: A 2-element Array containing the current screen position of the marker, in pixels from top left